Sunday, September 28, 2025

 There are other minor changes from the old consoles to the new ones.
 The black RF shield in the back is thicker.
 The gaps between the power switch and IR window and the shell are tighter.
 You are also less likely to get a scuffed IR window due to a softer liner used in the new Chromatic's box.
 The battery cover no longer has the rubber pads on the sides to help hold in the batteries.
 The metal tabs on the battery cover are in different places and thicker.
 The bottom of the new enclosure has a plastic piece screwed in to help latch the battery cover.
 There is a slight ridge or lip behind the volume wheel on the new Chromatic's bottom shell.

 The speaker on the new Chromatic can reach a significantly higher volume than the old Chromatic.
 However, there is still a lot of noise when both the audio jack and the USB port is connected to the same PC.
 This makes streaming video and audio less than ideal because the console cannot transmit audio over USB.
+As of Firmware v4.0 audio can be streamed alongside video over USB, making the audio quality no longer an issue.

 There are slight improvements to the build quality.
 There is no roughness around the power LED.
 There were no scuffs on the plastic bits like the IR window or the Tetris cartridge that came with my console.
 The EverDrive GB X7 worked fine with the new Chromatic.